yapshinn/moe-kuochuansec/_student-development-programmes/Character and Citizenship/CYBER WELLNESS (CW).md

 ---
 ## Area of Focus

-<p align="justify">Cyber Wellness (CW) refers to the positive well-being of Internet users.
-It involves an understanding of online behaviour and awareness of how to protect oneself in cyberspace.
+<p style="text-align: justify;font-size:16px;">Cyber Wellness (CW) refers to the positive well-being of Internet users.
+It involves an understanding of online behaviour and awareness of how to protect oneself in cyberspace. </p>

-KCPSS have adopted MOE Cyberwellness framework to guide us in school wide CW Education.</p>
+<p style="text-align: justify;font-size:16px;">KCPSS have adopted MOE Cyberwellness framework to guide us in school wide CW Education.</p>

 <img src="/images/The%20Kuo%20Chuan%20Experience/Student%20Development%20Programmes/Cyber%20Wellness%201.png" style="width:55%">

-The three principles, **‘Respect for Self and Others’, ‘Safe and Responsible Use’** and **‘Positive Peer Influence’** when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.
+<p style="text-align: justify;font-size:16px;">The three principles, <b>‘Respect for Self and Others’, ‘Safe and Responsible Use’</b> and <b>‘Positive Peer Influence’</b> when adhered to will anchor a child’s well-being in cyberspace as he will then be able to make careful and well-considered decisions.</p>

-<p align="justify">The framework also features a 3-step process to explore Cyber issues:   </p>
+<p style="text-align: justify;font-size:16px;">The framework also features a 3-step process to explore Cyber issues:   </p>

 The **Sense – Think – Act Process**